 #3 Clean Up the Yard

 The yard is the first thing buyers see when they pull up to your home.
-Cleaning up overgrown landscaping, cleaning up with pressure washing your driveway, planting colorful flowers, laying mulch and keeping the lawn cut are all easy and inexpensive things you can do to get buyers excited for what they might find inside.
+Cleaning up overgrown landscaping, cleaning up with pressure washing your driveway, for this is important for you to Know how to pressure wash a vinyl siding house properly, planting colorful flowers, laying mulch and keeping the lawn cut are all easy and inexpensive things you can do to get buyers excited for what they might find inside.
 Home owners who neglect their yards will get buyers who want to lowball their offer, no matter how nice the inside is.
 Buyers can’t get their heads around paying top dollar for a home that doesn’t have an attractive curb appeal.
 Don’t give them an excuse to do so!

 #4 Replace Dated Fixtures, Fluorescent Lighting, Fans and Faucets